astronomer/docs/learn/airflow-snowflake.md

 :::tip

-To learn how you can use Airflow to improve your Snowflake cost management see [Introducing SnowPatrol - Snowflake Anomaly Detection and Cost Management with Machine Learning and Airflow](https://www.astronomer.io/blog/introducing-snowpatrol/).
+To learn how you can use Airflow to improve your Snowflake cost management, see [Introducing SnowPatrol - Snowflake Anomaly Detection and Cost Management with Machine Learning and Airflow](https://www.astronomer.io/blog/introducing-snowpatrol/).

 :::